donkshel/Sales_Analysis/README.md

 <p>The dataset consists of 11 columns, each column representing an attribute of purchase on a product </p>
 Order ID - A unique ID for each order placed on a product</p>
 Product - Item that is purchased/n
-Quantity Ordered - Describes how many of that products are ordered Price Each - Price of a unit of that product
+Quantity Ordered - Describes how many of that products are ordered/n Price Each - Price of a unit of that product/n
-Order Date - Date on which the order is placed Purchase Address - Address to where the order is shipped Month, Sales, City, Hour - Extra attributes formed from the above.
+Order Date - Date on which the order is placed/n Purchase Address - Address to where the order is shipped/n Month, Sales, City, Hour - Extra attributes formed from the above./n